daniyalshah/CSCI2020U-FinalProject/Assignment01/README.txt

 Daniyal Syed Shah
 100622173

+beforeEnhancements -> before we added any improvements afterEnhancements -> after we added any improvements

+** they are UI improvements **

 Run Process:

-Run through intellij, choose data directory.
+Please run both through intellij, choose data directory and let our Mangoes Spam Detector do the rest.